klebgenomics/Kaptive/docs/source/Databases.rst

 ======================= ============ ===================

-Here, the first line states that if *wbbY* is present in a genome carrying any of the O1/O2v1, O1/O2v2, or O1/O2v3 loci, the phenotype will be predicted as "O1a".
-The second line states that if **both** *wbbY* and *wbbZ* are present in a genome carrying any of the same loci, the phenotype will instead be predicted as "O1ab".
+Here, the first line states that if *wbbY* is present in a genome carrying any of the O1/O2v1, O1/O2v2, or O1/O2v3 loci, the phenotype will be predicted as 'O1a'.
+The second line states that if **both** *wbbY* and *wbbZ* are present in a genome carrying any of the same loci, the phenotype will instead be predicted as 'O1ab'.

 .. note::
  Each specific locus and gene is delimited by a semicolon.

 .. note::
- Default state is "presence".
+ Default state is 'presence'.

 This logic is applied during the :ref:`phenotype prediction <Phenotype-prediction>` step of typing and is reported in the `Type` column of the Kaptive tabular output.